An Engineer oversees the system as whole using engineering principles, whilst a developer focuses on creating functional software.

 According to Computer Science Degree Hub software developers and software engineers have separate roles:

 “Software engineering refers to the application of engineering principles to create software.
-Software engineers participate in the software development life cycle through connecting the client’s needs with applicable technology solutions.
+Software engineers participate in the software development life cycle by connecting the client’s needs with applicable technology solutions.
 Thus, they systematically develop processes to provide specific functions.
 In the end, software engineering means using engineering concepts to develop software.

 On the other hand, software developers are the driving creative force behind programs.
 Software developers are responsible for the entire development process.
 They are the ones who collaborate with the client to create a theoretical design.
 They then have computer programmers create the code needed to run the software properly.
 Computer programmers will test and fix problems together with software developers.
 Software developers provide project leadership and technical guidance along every stage of the software development life cycle.”